EventStore/documentation/docs/clients/dotnet/5.0/subscriptions/persistent-subscriptions.md

 public Task List(UserCredentials userCredentials = null)
 ```

-### Get information about the persistent subscriptions for a stream
+## Get persistent subscriptions for a stream

 Returns information about the persistent subscription for a stream you specify with `stream`.
 You must have access to the stream.